Khams Tibetan

 Both Khams Tibetan and Lhasa Tibetan evolve to not preserve the word-initial consonant clusters, which makes them very far from Classical Tibetan, especially when compared to the more conservative Amdo Tibetan.
 Also, Kham and Lhasa Tibetan evolved to be tonal, which Classical Tibetan was not.
+Khams Tibetan has 80% lexical similarity with Central Tibetan.

 Distribution

 Kham Tibetan is spoken in Kham, which is now divided between the eastern part of Tibet Autonomous Region, the southern part of Qinghai, the western part of Sichuan, and the northwestern part of Yunnan, China.

 Khampa Tibetan is also spoken by about 1,000 people in two enclaves in eastern Bhutan, the descendants of pastoral yak-herding communities.

 Dialects

 There are five dialects of Khams Tibetan proper: